kethasatish/newone/README.md

 # newone
-this is my first reepository
+this is my first repository
 owner-satish